 A therapist’s work can be difficult for many reasons.
 The DBT consultation team is essential to help therapists monitor their fidelity to the treatment, develop and increase their skills, and sustain their motivation to work with high-risk, difficult-to-treat clients.

 DBT Skills Training Only is a standalone option for those interested in learning DBT skills who do not meet the requirements for the comprehensive program.
 You may benefit from this option if you are currently seeing a mental health provider and struggle with the following: regulating and expressing emotions, tolerating distress, and maintaining relationships.
 There are 4 modules reviewed in 24 weeks: mindfulness (present moment awareness), emotion regulation (understanding and changing emotions), distress tolerance (surviving crises and “riding out” intense emotions), and interpersonal effectiveness (enhancing communication).
 DBT Skills Training Only requires weekly attendance.

-The skills training group meets in-person Thursdays from 4:30PM to 6:30PM.
+The skills training group meets in-person Monday, Wednesday or Thursday.

 We have rolling enrollment.
 Call now to secure your spot.

 Center for Integrated Behavioral Health is now offering a modified version of DBT-A.

 DBT-A is an evidence based therapy for teens struggling with non-suicidal self-injury, suicide attempts, impulsive behaviors, labile moods and unstable interpersonal relationships.